What You Need to Know Before Surgery

 Is the anesthetic safe?

-Today's modern anesthetic monitors have made surgery much safer than in the past.
-Here at Pet Haven Animal Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
-We also adjust the amount and type of anesthetic used depending on the health of your pet.
+Today's modern anesthetic monitors and medications have made surgery much safer than in the past.
+Here at Pet Haven Animal Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that nothing has changed since your pet's last visit.
+We also adjust the amount and type of anesthetic used depending on the size, age, and health of your pet.
+We used a balanced anesthetic protocol, meaning each patient receives an intramuscular premedication, an intravenous induction, and then gas anesthesia and oxygen delivered through a breathing tube.
+Our anesthetic patients have an intravenous catheter placed and receive intravenous fluids throughout surgery to maintain hydration and support blood pressure.
 The handout on anesthesia explains this in greater detail.

 It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food for at least 8 to 10 hours before surgery.
 Water can be left down for the pet until the morning of surgery.